Hot Shelter downgrades

 The textures in the PC version also lack mipmaps, which makes distant areas look problematic, especially in motion.
 Any movement reduces distant textures into a pixelated mess.
 It can be made to look better with anisotropic filtering, but it won’t look as good as real mipmaps.
 Thankfully SADX Mod Loader has automatic mipmap generation to correct that, and before the Mod Loader there were mods that added mipmaps to the PC version.
 Back when the PC port came out it looked like this (You can read more on it in the Textures section):

 The Dreamcast version has dynamic fog that changes color and intensity depending on where you are in the level.
-When the tornado appears, the fog is supposed to get darker and thicker, but this effect is broken in the ports:
+When the tornado appears, the fog is supposed to get darker and thicker, but this effect is broken in the ports.

 In the Dreamcast version, fog is often used to enhance the overall ambience of an area.
 For example, in Windy Valley Act 2 there is greyish-blue fog – a subtle, but effective touch to create the feeling of being inside a tornado.
 This effect is gone in SADX because fog is turned off for the area:

 All later ports have strange-looking overhanging ropes on the collapsing bridge.
 Interestingly similar bridges in Ice Cap and Red Mountain (which use the same code) are unaffected.
 Some time ago I found out this is caused by a model change – for some reason the developers stretched the model used for vertical ropes.
 The UVs on the ropes are also stretched, which suggests it may have been done by accident.
-Also notice how the lighting on Sonic and the objects fits the environment in the Dreamcast version, while the Gamecube version’s lighting is more generic:
+Also notice how the lighting on Sonic and the objects fits the environment in the Dreamcast version, while the Gamecube version’s lighting is more generic.

 Issues with transparency shows up on a few paths in this act.
 To work around transparency problems, the ports use alpha rejection – a feature that doesn’t let the engine display pixels whose transparency is beyond a certain threshold.
 It’s not the worst solution for its time, and it would’ve been an okay compromise if it didn’t break a substantial amount of unrelated special effects.
 The Dreamcast version didn’t have any drawbacks associated with transparency and alpha rejection.
 More on this in the Transparency section.
 Here’s what alpha rejection is used for in this level: